People Are Living Much Longer Today & Collecting Social Security Longer Than In Previous Generations

 Because social security is a tax-preferred form of income, social security recipients blending their benefits with other income can make a big difference in net benefits with regards to taxes.
-When receipt of social security income is delayed, benefits are higher so when combined with a lowered form of other income, tax liability is reduced.
+When receipt of social security income is delayed in Arizona, benefits are higher so when combined with a lowered form of other income, tax liability is reduced.

 To learn more about structuring your assets in a guaranteed estate plan, contact our office today at 480-418-8448.